top of page

 In Season 9 of Netflix's hit show "MeatEater," host (and fellow Michigander) Steven Rinella asks legendary Alaskan wilderness guide Buck Bowden a simple question:

-"So what makes a good hunter in your mind?"
+"What makes a good hunter in your mind?"

 "One that has a positive attitude every day, that when he's out there hunting, he's happy and just having a great time.
 Not stressed out thinking, 'I've gotta have this animal' or 'When's it gonna happen?'"

-That response resonated strongly with me, largely because I had sabotaged several hunts in my early hunting years through unmet expectations.
 Hunters young and old love to tell stories of the glory days; the moments when a 12-point buck came storming out at first light, providing an idyllic shot with hardly any blood-trailing.
 Hunters often skirt by the misses, lost deer, or unfathomable number of hours spent in a deer stand with hardly a squirrel-sighting to show for it.
 Social media feeds showcasing only once-in-a-lifetime deer with every scroll have only poured gasoline on the fire of clinically unmet expectations.
 And for me, as a young hunter, I left the woods several times frustrated, angry, and cursing the day that my interest in hunting first spawned.

 The God's honest truth is that deer hunting is largely a sport of failure.
 Any honest, seasoned hunter will absolutely stand by this statement.
+In the Midwest, the average rate of hunter success for harvesting a single deer is ~40%.
+In Michigan, that figure is fortunately closer to 50%.
+Still, 50% odds are less than ideal for most recreational pursuits.

 But here's the thing - that's what makes hunting beautiful.
 The hours, days, and sometimes seasons spent without any clear sign of success will only amplify that eventual rewarding, ethical harvest.
+Just as Buck clearly pointed out, the harvest should only provide the icing on the cake of a complete and rewarding hunting experience.

 If you were to apply those descriptors to any other outdoor recreation activity, no one would doubt the success of your outing.
 Hunting shouldn't be any different, regardless of whether you're able to fire a shot.
 Focusing on these aspects of the hunt will also inherently calm your spirit and nerves - trust me, you will be immensely thankful for this once that elusive deer finally wanders your way.